actionml/harness/the_contextual_bandit.md

  - **properties**: define
   - **testGroupId**: id of a set of variants
   - **converted**: true or false
+  - **contextualTags**: an array of strings, each should say something about the content, style, or essence of the variant converted on.
+This allows the CB to use the "context" of a conversion to predict future conversions.q

 # Contextual Bandit Query API